Quick Look

 1. Migraines

 Migraines trigger severe headaches.
-They are caused by reactions to certain foods, stress, hormonal imbalances, and environmental changes.
+Reactions to certain foods, stress, hormonal imbalances, and environmental changes cause migraines.

 2. Encephalitis